Deeperr0/Deeperr0/README.md

 # Hi, I'm Yousef 👋

 Computer Engineering student at Warsaw University of Technology.
-I mostly work with React on the frontend and Spring Boot on the backend — been focusing more on the backend lately: architecture, security, testing.
+I mostly work with React on the frontend and Spring Boot on the backend.
+Though I've been focusing more on the backend lately: architecture, security, testing.
----

 ## What I've built